Core Courses: 12 Credits

 Georgetown offers an extensive list of potential courses, from those in the classics to art history (museum architecture, icons and iconoclasm), to philosophy courses in bioethics, political philosophy, and other relevant topics.
 A student interested in a foreign language, for instance, might wish to take advanced undergraduate or graduate courses in the literature and culture of the non-English speaking world while pursuing a project in a bilingual non-profit or corporate environment.

-Some of the electives the MAEPH have taken include:
+Some of the electives that ENPH students have taken include:

 - INAF 351 “Post 1979 Pakistan, Afghan, Iran”.